HolyMeekrob/trello-yello/docs/card.md

 <a name="getMembersVoted"></a>
 ## getMembersVoted(callback) ⇒ <code>Object</code>
-**Kind**: global function
+**Kind**: inner method
 **Returns**: <code>Object</code> - a Promise that resolves to the members who have voted for this card.
 This is an array of member objects.

 | Param | Type | Description |
 | --- | --- | --- |